- Each unit has alarms in the hallway & master bedroom near the top of the wall

-Procedures to follow when the alarm sounds – See Fire Safety Instructions
+- For procedures to follow when the alarm sounds, follow this link to Fire Safety Instructions

-- To turn on the heat and adjust it, listen for a click and turn it back slightly.
-The Thermostats are inaccurate and need to be adjusted individually in each room.
+- Switch to ‘on’, turn the dial to the desired temperature, listen for a click, and turn it back slightly.
+These older thermostats are inaccurate and need to be adjusted individually in each room.

 - Furniture and draperies should not be placed close enough to touch the heating units.